vmware-tanzu-labs/educates-training-platform/docs/getting-started/training-session.rst

 The orange dot against the description of a workshop indicates that no instance for that workshop has been allocated to the user as yet, but that some are still available.
 A red dot would indicate there are no more workshop instances available and capacity for the training session has been reached.
 A green dot would indicate a workshop instance had already been reserved by the attendee.

-Clicking on the "Start workshop" button will, allocate a workshop instance if one hasn't yet been reserved, and redirect the attendee to that workshop instance.
+Clicking on the "Start workshop" button will allocate a workshop instance if one hasn't yet been reserved, and redirect the attendee to that workshop instance.

 .. image:: ../dashboard.png